Pickle423/Statera/README.md

 # Placeholder
-Discord bot for the music and other various benefits.
+Discord bot meant as an easy-to-use version of Katalam's AutoSlot Discordbot, as well as providing some other basic functionality.

 ## Features
+- Autoslot for Arma 3 and other slot-based mission games.
 - Provides moderation commands for admins
-- Sends a welcome message to new users
 - Supports YouTube video to audio/music streaming
-- Allows a Tenor Gif Filter
 - Provides miscellaneous commands for the users
-- Supports the option to send a Reaction Roles message.
+- Will soon support the option to send a Reaction Roles message.
 - Shiba...

 ## Commands